Garnett Wikoff: Athletic career

+Later life

 After the Olympics, Wikoff graduated from Ohio State and competed for the Chicago Athletic Association.
 He also officiated track meets and coached track at Ohio State for a time.
 He served in the United States Army Corps of Engineers during World War I and his brother, Walter, later captained the Ohio State cross country team.

-Following the war, Wikoff worked as a rater at an insurance company in Columbus and married Laura Evans in 1923.
-The couple moved to California where in 1930 Wikoff worked as an electrician at the telephone company in San Francisco.
-By 1940 he had been out of work for two years as a ranger for the forest service.
+Following the war, Wikoff worked at an insurance company in Columbus and married Laura Evans in 1923.
+The couple moved to California and he died childless in California in November 1959, at the age of 72.

-In the 1950 census, his listed occupation was banker.

-He died childless in California in November 1959, at the age of 72.